 3. Stay in sync with the recruitment partner

-I know that as a consultant at Spencer Stuart I would say this, but the recruitment partner also has a big role to play.
+We know that as consultants at Spencer Stuart, we would say this, but the recruitment partner also has a big role to play.
 Employers need to think about the team they decide to work with and how they represent them in the market.
 A close partnership is a pre-requisite — employers need to understand how they are positioned against their competitors and what they can do to attract those elusive target groups.

 4. Set out clear KPIs